PGSStas/techvscats/README.md

 ## Known build problems

-Use the last Qt version (5.14.2+) while building the project.
+Use the latest Qt version (5.14.2+) while building the project.
 Otherwise, the game won't compile for Android.